Down By The Riverside *

 Back Into West Virginia

 The road comes inland for a few miles towards the end of the day before I leave the Byway on OH-7 S and turn left onto WV-106 S. On this I cross the Ohio River via the East Huntington Bridge to enter Huntington, which puts me back in West Virginia.
-A few miles later I arrive at the Holiday Inn Hotel & Suites Huntington – Civic Arena.
+A few miles later I arrive at the Holiday Inn Hotel & Suites Huntington – Civic Arena (which is now the Delta Hotels by Marriott Huntington Downtown.
 The weather changed significantly during the day, gradually brightening up throughout the afternoon and getting warmer all the time.
 By the time I exit the car at the hotel, it is clear blue sky and very hot, and very humid, around 80º F. Earlier it had reached 82º F at one point.

 The hotel receptionist is not very friendly and begrudgingly helpful when asked for advice, but check-in is negotiated successfully.
 There’s no breakfast included here but after venturing out around 6 pm to walk to a 7-11 three blocks away to buy breakfast, I decide it’s too hot and sticky and return to the hotel.
 Breakfast is available for $9.95, which is considerably cheaper than what most hotels charge, so I decided when walking to pay that in the morning.
 The 7-11 would probably cost me $6-7 so it’s not too much more, plus walking in the heat would not have been pleasant.